Iris Murdoch was born 15 July 1919, and died 8 February 1999

 - For most of us, for almost all of us, truth can be attained, if at all, only in silence.
 It is in silence that the human spirit touches the divine.

-Dame Iris Murdoch DBE was an Irish-born British author and philosopher.
+Iris Murdoch was an Irish-born British author and philosopher.
 Her first published novel, Under the Net, was selected in 1998 as one of Modern Library’s 100 best English-language novels of the 20th century.
-She won the Booker Prize for The Sea, the Sea.
+She won the Booker Prize for The Sea, The Sea.
 In 2008, The Times ranked Murdoch twelfth on a list of ‘The 50 greatest British writers since 1945’.

 Source for Image